Alasdair Fraser & Natalie Haas:

 - 12:30: Lunch

-Tuition includes all classes, dances, workshops, and meals.
+Tuition includes all classes and activities, dance, concert, and meals.
+Lodging is additional, see below.
 Work exchange and youth scholarships are available.

 *Camp attendees under 18 must be accompanied by a parent or guardian.
 We offer a special Parent/Guardian rate which includes meals, dance and concert, but no classes.